beeware/lektor-i18n-plugin/README.md

     [jinja2: **/templates/**.html]
     encoding = utf-8

+#### Whitespace Trimming during Extraction

+If you're using `{% trans %}` blocks in your template files, the `trimmed` policy is enabled for Jinja's i18n plugin, so all whitespaces would be trimmed at the beginning and end of those blocks.
+However, in order for PyBabel's extraction to also work properly this way, one shall add `trimmed = True` to the jinja2 section of the `babel.cfg` configuration file.

 ### Translatable fields

 In order for a field to be marked as translatable, an option has to be set in the field definition.
 Both blocks and flowblocks fields are translatable.